St Helens thrash Hull to book play-off semi-final

-Super League: Hull FC 6-60 St Helens - Saints confirm semi-final with an 11-try demolition
+Super League: Hull FC 6-60 St Helens - Saints confirm semi-final with 11-try demolition

 Last updated on .From the section Rugby League